 Your child will be part of a guided reading group with an allocated day.
 During this session the children will complete a focused reading task with the teacher.
 In addition, it would be very helpful if you would continue to support your child by reading and discussing texts brought home from school each day and then recording this in their home/school book.
 The children will be awarded three team points for three signatures/parental comments in their home school books and five team points if they read each evening.
 It is very important to read regularly and discuss the texts.
 Team points will only be given if the reading record is signed by parents/carers.

-Throughout the term we will be concentrating on number looking at place value, addition and subtraction.
+Throughout the term we will recall and use multiplication and division facts for the 2, 5 and 10 times tables, including recognising odd and even numbers.
+We will calculate mathematical statements for multiplication and division within the multiplication tables and write them using the multiplication (x), division (÷) and equals (=) sign.
 We will deepen our learning through problem solving activities and use our reasoning skills to explain.
-We will also be developing our understanding of data handling by carrying out simple surveys, presenting our results using a tally chart and block graph.
 Each week your child will be given a challenge to complete at home; the child will have a week to finish and return the task.
 It will be set on Friday to be completed and returned to school on the following Thursday.
 It may be a task using Mymaths or an investigative activity.

 We will revise number bonds to 10, 20 and then 100.
 We will then learn to count on and back in tens.